-After reviewing the test and conducting an extra research, the following pain points were found:
+Upon review, the following pain points were found:

 - The current experience offered by the app feels like a set of divided tools for each operation, whether it is a flight search, hotel booking or trip tracker.
 There is little to no communication between screens.

 - When you book a flight, a hotel or rent a car the app uses a built-in web browser to display websites of those service providers.
 Each booking requires to enter contact and payment information on those sites.
 Again and again every time.

 - Sometimes you need to continue searching on partner network after you’ve already searched and filtered your results in KAYAK app.